BRoe-Code/it3038c-scripts/Python/Project 3/README.md

 # What this does
 This script will email you if the price of the item is below the price you set inside the script.
 This script can be set on a schedule so it sends the email once a day.
+This script is written to be manually run.

 # Code to Replace
 This is code you need to change inorder for the script to work.